 The physical version of this book is 150mm wide x 215mm high, 384 pages, black and white.
 Printed in Australia on PEFC endorsed paper.

 The .pdf version of this eBook is around 10.2MB, the .ePub version is around 19MB.
-You can choose to download either or both formats.
 We recommend that you read our read our Frequently Asked Questions before making a download purchase.